chenxy99/Scanpaths/README.md

 Disclaimer
 ------------------
 For the ScanMatch evaluation metric, we adopt the part of [`GazeParser`](http://gazeparser.sourceforge.net/) package.
-We adopt the implementation of SED and STDE from [`VAME`](https://github.com/dariozanca/VAME) as two of our evaluation metrics in the [`Visual Attention Models`](https://ieeexplore.ieee.org/document/9207438).
+We adopt the implementation of SED and STDE from [`VAME`](https://github.com/dariozanca/VAME) as two of our evaluation metrics mentioned in the [`Visual Attention Models`](https://ieeexplore.ieee.org/document/9207438).
 Based on the [`checkpoint`](https://github.com/nocaps-org/updown-baseline/blob/master/updown/utils/checkpointing.py) implementation from [`updown-baseline`](https://github.com/nocaps-org/updown-baseline), we slightly modify it to accommodate in our pipeline.

 Requirements
 ------------------